section-engineering-education/engineering-education/content/articles/how-to-migrate-an-on-prem-application-to-serverless/index.md

 ### Conclusion
 It is a long journey to migrate from monolith architecture to serverless.
 It requires much investment and commitment from the management.
 Additionally, it also requires discipline from the team members that are developing it.
 However, the benefits associated with it can never be underestimated.

-It is usually a good idea to start small, rather than waiting for one big move.
+When migrating to serverless, organizations should start with less complex modules, rather than migrating the whole system at once.
 These incremental steps allow the developers to learn from their past mistakes, iterate, and try again.
 It is not a good idea to go for a perfect design.
 Instead, the team should be ready to iterate and improve.

 Finally, it is better to note that serverless is not a single step but involves continuous improvement.